-This entry is part 2 of 4 in the series WordPress Development Environment.
 One of the first things I noticed in the WordPress development environment I set up using VirtualBox and Ubuntu (see my previous post) was that whenever I wanted to install or upgrade a theme, plugin, etc. I had to enter my credentials in order to allow the Apache server to upload files to my wordpress […]

 I do most of my WordPress development using a test environment that I installed on a Ubuntu Virtual Machine (VM).
 This let’s me play around as much as I want without any risk to my production website or my computer; everything is contained within the VM, and it costs me nothing because I only use open-source and/or free software (read about it at http://wp.me/p1iF71-4x).

 However, I prefer to do the actual development and testing from Windows 7 because I prefer using it to any other OS.
 While my VM is running my WordPress installation, I can access the files from my Windows host OS and use development tools like Notepad++ to access the WordPress files via my home network.

 To accomplish this, Ubuntu will need to install a sharing service so Windows can “see” it using the virtual network adapter.
 When we’re finished, the VM will appear to be just another computer on the network.

 First, navigate to opt/lampp/htdocs and right-click on the wordpress folder.
 Select “Sharing Options” to open the Folder Sharing window.